pyeventsourcing/eventsourcing/docs/topics/process.rst

 opportunities for scaling throughput.

-A system of process applications can also be run with many parallel instances of its pipeline.
+A system of process applications can also be run with many parallel instances of the system pipeline.
 This is very much like the way a multi-core CPU has many cores (a core is a pipeline).
-This "synchronic" parallelism means that many events can effectively be processed with the same process application at the same time.
+This "synchronic" parallelism means that many domain events can be processed by the same process application at the same time.
 This kind of parallelism allows the system to be scaled, but only to a limit provided by the degree of parallelism inherent in the domain (greatest when there are no causal dependencies between domain events, least when there are maximal causal dependencies between domain events).

 Causal dependencies